websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/architecture/architecture.md

 ## Services

 Business logic is implemented in services deployed to the component runtime environment.
-Built-in Core services and framework services operate on Liferay models such as [Users](../../users-and-permissions/users/understanding-users.md), [Roles](../../users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md), [Web Content](../../content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md), [Documents and Media](../../content-authoring-and-management/documents-and-media/sharing-documents-and-media.md), and more.
+Built-in Core services and framework services operate on models such as [Users](../../users-and-permissions/users/understanding-users.md), [Roles](../../users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md), [Web Content](../../content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md), [Documents and Media](../../content-authoring-and-management/documents-and-media/sharing-documents-and-media.md), and more.
 You can introduce new models and functionality through custom services.
 Service components can access each other via dependency injection.

 Front-end applications invoke the services to do work.
-You can deploy Java-based applications that call services directly using the Java APIs, and any web-based (Java and non-Java) application, whether deployed on Liferay or not, can use the web APIs, which include [headless REST APIs](../../headless-delivery/consuming-apis/consuming-rest-services.md) that conform to the [OpenAPI](https://swagger.io/docs/specification/about/) standard and include plain web/REST services.
+You can deploy Java-based applications that call services directly using the Java APIs, and any web-based (Java and non-Java) application, whether deployed on DXP/Portal or not, can use the web APIs, which include [headless REST APIs](../../headless-delivery/consuming-apis/consuming-rest-services.md) that conform to the [OpenAPI](https://swagger.io/docs/specification/about/) standard and include plain web/REST services.
 The following figure shows applications and external clients invoking Liferay services.

 ![Local and remote applications can invoke services via REST web APIs.
 Java-based portlets can also invoke services via Java APIs.](./architecture/images/03.png)